AnnieCannons/countries-app-instructions/version-2/README.md

 3. Work on retrieving Form data from Local Storage.
 If the user has already submitted the Form, display "Welcome, {user}!" instead of the Form.
 4. Comment the code you wrote so that Future You can understand it later.
 5. Push your code to Github!
+6. Submit your Github repo link and Netlify link to the Canvas milestone.

 ### 🎯 Milestone: Saved Countries data
 1. Pseudo-code what you will need to do to store and retrieve the Saved Countries data.